When your voice isn’t cooperating, nothing else matters!

 To understand why this works, think about how marinating translates into more tender meat.
 When you take time to marinate before cooking, the end result is that meat becomes tender and more enjoyable to consume.

-Water is to your voice as marinade is to meat.
+Water is to your voice as the marinade is to meat.

 By drinking a cup of water at least one hour before you need to use your instrument, you’ve taken steps to optimize your vocal folds.
 When fully hydrated, your vocal folds become more elastic.